gieerzetka/dink-custom-app-docs/README.md

 work within our d!nk apps.

 Gotchas :
-* When uploading a zip in the d!nk admin please make sure the index.html file is in the root directory of the zip archive
+* when uploading a zip in the d!nk admin please make sure the index.html file is in the root directory of the zip archive

 ##Apps with d!nk integration